 If you lift the turret from a Rye Field Tiger model to see the interior, the same area on the model is revealed.
 Rye Field have represented this ring on their models.

 The model's ring has two notches, like this one, for locking the turret into place.
 Of course there were no such notches on a real Tiger.

 Rye Field's ring has the necessary bolt holes, but it has some differences from the real thing.
 Of the three special openings, Rye Field give us only one.
 They also put 4 holes (marked here) on their ring that don't exist on real Tigers.

-Rye Field's ring does resemble that on "Initial" Tigers.
-It is less appropriate for tanks built after Spring 1943 because they had improved rings with more bolt holes etc. Nevertheless, Rye Field copied their ring without changes into all four of their Tiger interior kits.
+Rye Field's ring does resemble the ring of "Initial" Tigers.
+But it becomes less accurate for Tigers built after Spring 1943 because they had more bolt holes.
+Nevertheless, Rye Field have used the same ring, without any corrections or changes, in all of their Tiger interior kits.